The Ghost and the House of Truth

 The Ghost and the House of Truth is a Nigerian film released in 2019 and produced by Ego Boyo.
 It was directed by Africa Magic Viewers’ Choice Award and Africa Movie Academy Award Winner, Akin Omotoso.
 It was released under the production studios' of Temple Productions Slate,1 Films, and The Mission entertainment.
 "The Ghost and the House of Truth" is the sixth film from the stables of the Temple Productions and the second collaborative work with Akin Omotoso, the director and Ego Boyo, the producer.

 The film stars Toyin Oshinaike, Kate Henshaw, Susan Wokoma, Mario Obruthe, Imoleayo Olusanya and Dara Egerton-Shyngle.
 The film depicts the criminally less-discussed effect of missing children and the dangers they are exposed to.

 Synopsis

 The Ghost and the House of Truth gives a narrative of Bola Ogun (Susan Wokoma), a counsellor in Nigeria, West Africa.
 She's a single mother with a daughter named Nike.
 Her occupation involves advising people to let go of past occurrences or events that might have caused damages or affected the patient negatively and live for the present and future.
-However, she was put to the test and became a victim herself when her daughter Nike goes missing and is believed to have been murdered, leading to a series of unpleasant events and days of suffering for this counsellor who must now work hand in hand with the Local Police to bring her daughter back home.
+She is put to the test as a victim herself, when her daughter Nike goes missing and is believed to have been murdered.
+This leads to a series of unpleasant events and days of suffering for the counsellor, working with the local police to find her daughter.